 Artistic and musical societies are well represented, as are charities, awareness campaigns and gaming groups.
 You can get involved in student media: Bangor’s Seren and Cardiff University’s Gair Rhydd are among Britain’s best-known student publications.
 And if you can’t find the right society, you can always start your own!

 Wales is a sporting nation – something that’s most obvious when the national rugby or football team are playing, and everyone comes together to give support.

-Whichever sports you’ve practised at home, you’ll almost certainly be able to carry them on at university.
+Whichever sports you’ve practised at home, you’ll almost certainly be able to carry them on at university or college.
 And if you’re up for a new challenge, you can check out some of the more unusual sporting societies: how about ultimate frisbee, kendo, korfball or quidditch?